 Reduce Indirect Spending

 When we think about spending as a company, we usually think about direct spending, or products and services that go directly into making the products the company sells.
-These raw materials and subcontracted work contracts are extremely important, but indirect spending can really cause a company to overspend.
+These raw materials and subcontracted work contracts are extremely important, but indirect spending can cause a company to overspend.

 Reducing indirect spending, or spending on products and services that don't contribute to the products being manufactured, can result in savings of more than 25% for a company.
 If companies consider purchasing cheaper items or just begin tracking their spending, they can find additional costs to eliminate to put more money in the pockets of their employees and owners.